aloysius-pgast/crypto-exchanges-ws-client-nodejs/README.md

 * Implement methods for subscribing to klines (Binance only)

+* Implement method to subscribe to Ticker Monitor (alerts) feed

 * Handle automatic reconnection in (I think !) every possible scenario

 ## Installation